Born alone die alone here in between

 Most of our alones hardly ever seen

-Those who chose to live alone might have a special quirk
+Those choosing to be alone share a special quirk

 In company of others where we find our “self”